redstrate/Astra/README.md

 ## Features
 * Can use native (Windows) and Wine (macOS, Linux) versions of FFXIV.
+* You can use Dalamud, which is downloaded within the launcher just like XIVQuickLauncher.
 * Can connect to the official Square Enix servers _as well_ as Sapphire servers.
 * Multiple profile support!
   * For example, having a regular Square Enix profile and a test Sapphire profile.
 Or maybe one for DX11 and another for DX9?